-There is no ongoing effort or plan to recover marbled murrelets or their habitat on state or private forestlands in Oregon.
+There is no ongoing effort or plan to recover marbled murrelets or their habitat on state or private forest lands in Oregon.
 While the federal ESA prohibits take of the species on these lands, surveys are not required on private lands, survey efforts for murrelets in general are not reliable in predicting an absence of the species, and standing rulings and a systemic lack of oversight and enforcement of the federal ESA on non-federal lands leaves a regulatory void that threatens the survival and recovery of the murrelet.

-The amount of nesting habitat within State forests continues to decrease as logging projects are routinely authorized in late-successional stands.
+Oregon's State forestlands and private timberlands with late-successional forest are critical refuges for the marbled murrelet in Oregon, yet the amount of nesting habitat within those State forests continues to decrease as logging projects are routinely authorized in late-successional stands.
+The majority of this logging proceeds without first conducting surveys for the species, and there is no comprehensive strategy to ensure the species' continued survival that applies to state or private lands.
 The Oregon Department of Forestry (ODF) and Department of State Lands (DSL) formerly operated under a Habitat Conservation Plan (HCP) on the Elliott State Forest that provided a 50-year plan for recovery and maintenance of nesting habitat for the murrelet.
-The state has abandoned that plan, opting instead to initiate planning for logging in formerly reserved areas while only conducting surveys to avoid direct take of existing nests.
-The most urgent conservation measure required for the persistence of the species is the conservation of suitable habitat, especially habitat on state and private lands.
+The state has since abandoned that plan, opting instead to initiate planning for logging in formerly reserved areas while only conducting surveys to avoid direct take of existing nests.
+The most urgent conservation measure required for the persistence of the species is the conservation of habitat, especially habitat on state and private lands.
 The recently released twenty year monitoring report for the marbled murrelet cited the urgent need to "arrest the loss of suitable habitat on all lands, especially on non-federal lands in the relatively near term."
 (Falxa & Raphael 2016).
 However, Oregon is currently working towards disposing the 93,000-acre Elliott State Forest and aggressively logging and removing habitat on the north coast state forests.

-Rules or a comprehensive plan are thus needed on state and private lands in Oregon to ensure the persistence of the species.
-There have been substantial declines in marbled murrelet populations associated with continuing habitat loss, increased rates of predation due to habitat fragmentation, and decreased marine prey sources.
+To ensure the persistence of the species, administrative rules or a comprehensive plan must apply to both state and private lands in Oregon.
+Substantial declines in marbled murrelet populations are associated with continuing habitat loss, increased rates of predation due to habitat fragmentation, and decreased marine prey sources.
 There is also an alarming lack of juveniles, raising concerns about the species' reproductive success.
-Regional extirpations of marbled murrelets in Oregon are likely without greater regulatory protections.
+Some areas of the state will likely experience marbled murrelet extirpation.
+The Oregon Fish and Wildlife Commission must reclassify the marbled murrelet from "threatened" to "endangered" on the Oregon Endangered Species List to ensure the very survival of this unique seabird and ultimately its recovery.